NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 $ sudo nano /etc/fstab
 ```

-Add a # before all the lines that start with /swap. # is a comment and the result should look similar to this:
+Add a # before all the lines that start with /swap. # is a comment, and the result should look similar to this:

 ```
 UUID=e879fda9-4306-4b5b-8512-bba726093f1d / ext4 defaults 0 0